Helping Members of the Community on Their Path of Recovery

 Rufus Johnson, MS, Chief IDD Clinical Officer

-Karen Morrison, BA, DDP, Associate Director, Intellectual Developmental Disabilities Community Activities Clubhouse
+Karen Morrison, BA, DDP, Associate Director, IDD Community Activities Clubhouse

-Marlene Flowers, Associate Director, Intellectual Developmental Disabilities Residential Programs
+Marlene Flowers, BA, DDP, Associate Director, IDD Residential Programs

 Talisha Rogers, MS, Program Manager, IDD Clubhouse (Glynn County)/Supported Employment/Community Inclusion Liaison